quaksil/sma-booktrading/README.md

 An extra scenario would be when there are multiple consumers (two for example) and  buyers (two as well), each buyer processes a consumer's order with a single seller but there is only one book left, if one of the buyers manages to get the book, the other consumer will get a message that there are no books left and the first consumer will get the book (if the negotiation is successful).

+- A consumer can be notified if negotiation is still in progress everytime.

 Handled ACLMessages: `conversationId`, `INFORM`.

-Here's an example of a successful transaction:
+Example of a successful transaction:

 ![image](https://user-images.githubusercontent.com/33737302/153946384-b7a3e9af-d009-40a4-b81b-4fb6c9068995.png)